JKU-ICG/va_project_template/README.md

 This `README.md` needs to be updated and pushed to GitHub.
 Change/extend the corresponding sections by replacing the [TODO] markers.

-*In order to meet the deadlines make sure you push everything to your Github repository.*
-For the detailed porject spezification look up [Visual Analytics Moodel page](https://moodle.jku.at/jku/course/view.php?id=20471).
+For a detailed project spezification look up the [Visual Analytics Moodel page](https://moodle.jku.at/jku/course/view.php?id=20471).

 **Tip:** Make yourself familiar with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).